-How can you motivate your friend to be the designated driver on a night out?
+How do you motivate your friend to be the designated driver on a night out?
 Maybe you buy them food and non-alcoholic drinks throughout the night.

-How can you motivate a child to clean their room?
+How do you motivate a child to clean their room?
 You might offer them a sticker every time their room is clean.

-How can you motivate yourself to eat healthier?
-Maybe you hang a dress in your “ideal” size up in your closet.
+How do you motivate yourself to eat healthier?
+You might hang a dress of your "desired" size in your closet.

 These are all very different ways to motivate people to do different things, but they have one thing in common: they are all incentives.

-Incentives seem like a common-sense way to motivate people to do something.
-We use incentives to motivate ourselves, our friends, our kids, our employees, or anyone.
-But this idea hasn’t always been so “obvious.”
-In fact, many trace the Incentive Theory of Motivation back to the 1940s and 1950s, but not much further beyond that!
+Incentives are an effective way to motivate people to do something.
+We use incentives to motivate ourselves, our friends, our kids, our employees, or anyone else.
+This theory hasn't always been as self-evident as it is now.
+Many trace the Incentive Theory of Motivation back to the 1940s and 1950s, but not much further beyond that!

-In this video, we’re going to talk about the Incentive Theory of Motivation, how it plays into some of psychology’s most famous experiments, and how theories of motivation don’t always explain why we feel motivated to do things.
+In this video, we will talk about the Incentive Theory of Motivation, how it plays into some of psychology’s most famous experiments, and how theories of motivation don’t always explain why we feel motivated to do things.